earthobservatory/azure-scripts/README.md

 This directory contains `.tf` files written in the HashiCorp configuration language (HCL) that describes a HySDS cluster.
 For more information on how to use it, refer to [the README file in the directory](terraform/README.md)

+### `terraform_old/` - Deprecated Terraform version of the deployment scripts

+This version of the Terraform deployment scripts are deprecated.

 ### `shell/` - Standard UNIX shell version of the deployment scripts

 **NOTE: the shell version is currently deprecated!**